HARLOW TOWN FC – A BRIEF HISTORY

 The build up to the 2009-10 season was severely disrupted when on 21st July the Chairman resigned due to a change of ownership of the club.
 The manager followed along with the vast majority of the playing staff and various members of the backroom staff.

-The close season was spent rebuilding the team and the owners have also invested in a new 3G pitch that was laid during the summer ready for the start of the 2013/14 season.
+In 2013 the club invested in a new 3G pitch that was laid during the summer ready for the start of the 2013/14 season.
 The new pitch provided top of the range facilities for the whole community, so the ground was re-branded as the Harlow Arena.
 Along with the 3G pitch the Hawks also set up youth teams to play at the club, the first steps towards the Harlow Town Academy.

 At the start of the 2014/15 Harlow Town launched The Harlow Academy, a youth set-up which incorporated 21 youth teams playing at The Harlow Arena.
 After a tightly contested league campaign, Harlow missed out the league title and automatic promotion by just 1 point, finishing behind Needham Market.
 Another appearance in the playoffs beckoned, but this time the Hawks fell down in the semi-final with a 3-4 defeat to Thurrock after extra time.

 The 2015/16 season saw Harlow Town promoted for the first time since 2007.
 Again, the club missed out on the top spot but secured wins against Gray Wanderers and then AFC Hornchurch to finally become winners of the play-offs.

 The Hawks return to the Premier Division had a touch of déjà vu as, after a successful first season back, the club struggled the following two seasons, before returning to Step 4 football at the end of the 2018-19.